khiav223577/adaptive_alias/README.md

 ```

 This is what this gem wants to achieve.
-We don't want to do complex migrations, take care of backward-compatibiliy, and have any downtime.
+We don't want to do complex migrations, take care of backward-compatibility, and have any downtime.
 Just rely on this gem.